 BOSF is a volunteer network organisation that brings together all the people in Birmingham with an interest in open spaces.
-Currently we have funding for a part time support worker, but this funding is time limited.
+Currently we have funding for two part time support workers, but this funding is time limited.
 Our main focus is supporting the volunteers who add value to the city’s open spaces.

 Who are we?